-Stefano graduated summa cum laude with a BA in Biology from St. Mary's College of Maryland where he was also a varsity baseball player.
-After spending a year in vaccine research at the NIH, he entered medical school at the University of Maryland.
-He has focused his extra-curricular activities on the mentoring the youth of West Baltimore, spending one day each week in his first year teaching science to 4th and 5th graders.
-As a second year medical student, he developed a mentoring program for 3rd grade boys at George Washington Elementary school in West Baltimore.
+Stefano graduated summa cum laude with a BA in biology from St. Mary's College of Maryland ,where he also was a varsity baseball player.
+After spending a year in vaccine research at NIH, he entered medical school at the University of Maryland.
+He has focused his extracurricular activities on the mentoring the youth of West Baltimore, spending one day each week in his first year teaching science to fourth- and fifth-graders.
+As a second-year medical student, he developed a mentoring program for third-grade boys at George Washington Elementary school in West Baltimore.
 Upon graduation from medical school, he hopes to continue to help underserved populations, with a particular focus on men's health.

-Born in Kentucky and raised in New Jersey, Lauren Wiese studied chemical engineering at Villanova University on a full-tuition scholarship.
-She then went on to earn her D.M.D at Rutgers School of Dental Medicine.
+Born in Kentucky and raised in New Jersey, Lauren studied chemical engineering at Villanova University on a full-tuition scholarship.
+She then went on to earn her DMD at Rutgers School of Dental Medicine.
 Orthodontics became her passion because it marries engineering and dentistry with complex treatment plans and creativity.
-As an orthodontic resident in the School of Dentistry, Wiese has been able to continue her history of community involvement as a mentor for middle school children at a Baltimore City school.
+As an orthodontic resident in the School of Dentistry, Wiese has continued her history of community involvement as a mentor for middle school children at a Baltimore City school.
 When she graduates in 2019, she hopes to exercise her passion for orthodontics and sincere patient interactions by treating those who might not otherwise receive orthodontic care.